zoul0813/zeal-cc/docs/USAGE.md

 cc input.c output.asm
 ```

+The compiler reads `runtime/crt0.asm` and `runtime/runtime.asm` at runtime
+when emitting output, so ensure the `runtime/` directory is available on the
+target filesystem (for headless tests, `H:/runtime/...` from the repo root).

 The compiler emits Z80 assembly compatible with Zealasm.
 The output is
 assembled and linked separately by your toolchain.